Arrests made, vehicles impounded after illegal street racing operation

 Palmerston North Police have arrested three people and impounded four vehicles after an operation targeting illicit street racing in the city overnight.

-Additionally, three people underwent an EBA procedure and have been summonsed for driving with excess breath alcohol.
+Additionally, three people underwent an excess breath alcohol (EBA) procedure and have been summonsed to court for driving with EBA.

-Police were aware a large gathering of vehicles had been planned and an operation was put in place to target any illegal activity.
+Police said they were aware a large gathering of vehicles had been planned and an operation was put in place to target any illegal activity.

-Manawatū Area Prevention Manager Senior Sergeant Phil Ward says Police are aware such events are disruptive and frustrating for residents.
+Manawatū Area Prevention Manager Senior Sergeant Phil Ward said police are aware such events are disruptive and frustrating for residents.

 AdvertisementAdvertise with NZME.